 The Trustees do this by regularly reviewing the relevant Scheme documents and seeking advice from the Scheme's legal advisers.
-During the Scheme year, the Trustees have sought advice on matters such as the drafting of Deeds relating to the Scheme, the identity of the Principal and Participating Employers within the Scheme, the application of General Data Protection Regulation requirements, the contents of the draft Chair's Statement and whether the Master Trust requirements would apply to the Scheme.
+During the Scheme year, the Trustees have sought advice on matters such as the draft data protection policy.

 The Trustees have assessed the Scheme against the standards set out in the new code of practice for trustees of pension schemes providing money purchase benefits (the DC code) and related guides and have established an action plan to ensure we can demonstrate that we are offering a quality scheme.